 When you bite into cooked ground meat, the liquid it releases contains a mixture of amino acids, fat, and collagen.
 The first gives the meat taste, and the latter two increase the viscosity of the liquid, which is perceived as richness.
 To replicate this with the ground mushrooms, I marinate them in a combination of soy sauce and rice wine, which both contain loads of amino acids.
 Then I add potato starch to the mixture, which helps bind the flavor ingredients into the mushrooms while making the liquid more "rich."

 Honestly, the possibilities are endless.
+For a variation on vegetarian Mapo Tofu you can use this mixture to make Mapo Eggplant.
 This mixture could easily be subbed into most recipes using ground meat, such as meat sauce, gyoza, or soboro.
-For dishes like meatloaf and hamburg steak where the “meat” needs to stick together, you’ll need to add a binder, such as chia flour or flax meal.
+For dishes like meatloaf and hamburg steak where the "meat" needs to stick together, you'll need to add a binder, such as chia flour or flax meal.

 - 15 grams dried shiitake mushrooms (2 medium mushrooms)